d-acharya/CovPoolFER/README.md

 #### Pooling Temporal Features:
-Features extracted with CNN from AFEW dataset are placed in zip afew_features.zip.
+Features extracted with CNN (model proposed in the paper) from AFEW dataset are placed in zip afew_features.zip.
 Extract the zip to afew_features in same folder.
 To classify result, simple run bash classify.sh

 #### Requirements
 * python 2.7